osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *See goal*: reference to a stakeholder goal in an imported stakeholder requirement document.

 * *See document*: reference to an external document and element within expressed as URI.
-This is used to record the fact that a stakeholder requirement is found in a document other than an imported requirement document.
+This is used to record the fact that a stakeholder requirement is found in an external document, e.g., Word or DOORS.

 * *Issues*: allows users to record issues that may be encountered as a set of textual notes (Strings).